morosphinx/rambap.cplx/doc/appendix/ProblemDomain.md

 ## The issues

-Why other existing optiosn don't match :
+Why other existing options don't match :

 Mudying of Part / Component number when 1 in 1, goign quick => Forcign those to be explciit, different construct, hope it help  deseign to be clean